Hybrid manufacturing workflow combining industrial 3D printing and CNC machining for production components

 How will the part be finished?Surface finish impacts sealing, cosmetics, and downstream coating.Specify Ra or cosmetic class early; we align blasting, tumbling, or machining accordingly.

-What is the production horizon?Economics shift between prototype, bridge builds, and full-rate production.We model total landed cost across AM, CNC, and hybrid scenarios to prevent surprises.
+What is the production horizon?Economics shift between prototype, bridge builds, and full-rate production.We model total landed cost across AM, CNC, and hybrid scenarios before process lock-in.

-Are there certification or traceability requirements?Material pedigree and documentation can limit process options.We maintain lot traceability for AM powders and leverage vetted CNC partners for certified programs.
+Are certification and traceability required?Documentation requirements can narrow available process paths.We maintain lot traceability for AM builds and use vetted CNC partners for certified programs.

-• Thermal management bracket: Print the complex internal cooling path in SLS PA12, then machine sealing faces and datum bores.
+• Thermal management bracket: Print internal cooling geometry in SLS PA12, then machine sealing faces and datum bores.

-• Transparent control enclosure: SLA clear resin for rapid UX iterations; transition to CNC polycarbonate once geometry is frozen.
+• Transparent control enclosure: Use SLA clear resin for rapid UX iteration, then transition to CNC polycarbonate when geometry stabilizes.

-• Production aluminum mount: Validate the design with additive prototypes, then move to CNC with dedicated fixturing for 500+ pieces.
+• Production aluminum mount: Validate fit with additive prototypes, then move to CNC with dedicated fixturing for 500+ pieces.

 How Forge Labs Engages